kolkhis/prolug-coursework/linux-sysadmin/project_ideas.md

     * Read users, groups, and permissions from CSV/JSON file.
     * Schedule the script to run periodically to keep all settings up to date.

-But here's the project idea that I was talking about:

 * Automated file integrity checking system
     * Bash script that generates file checksums (either `cksum` or `sha256sum`) for critical system files and compares them regularly to detect changes.
     * Store the original hashes in a file (e.g., `/var/lib/filewatch/hashes.db`) to make comparisons easier and persistent across reboots.
     * Log all integrity checks in a standard format like `json` or `csv`.
     * Set up alerts with `inotify` (from `inotify-tools`) if file contents change unexpectedly.
     * Non-critical: Allow the script to take input from a config file (like `/etc/filewatch.conf`)